 How to exercise the right of rescission

-The easiest way to cancel your mortgage agreement is to use the notice you received from your lender about your right of rescission.
+The easiest way to cancel your mortgage agreement is to use the notice of rescission that you received from your lender about your right to rescind.
 “Any titleholder can sign it and send it either to their lender or the closing agent to rescind the loan closing,” says Shekhar.
 You could also write a letter.
 In either case, you must deliver or mail it by midnight on the third business day after the transaction.

 Once received, the lender must comply with a full refund within 20 days from the date of your notice of rescission.
 Keep in mind that once you rescind the loan contract, there’s no going back.
 “If the borrowers aren’t sure about something, they should first seek clarification from their lender,” says Shekhar.
 “It would be a shame to cancel a transaction altogether for [a] confusion that could have been easily clarified.”